haiwen/seafile-user-manual/en/drive_client/drive_client_for_macos.md

 You can set the cache size limit and clean interval in the settings.

-When the cache size surpasses the limit, SeaDrive will automatically remove downlod by prioritizing files based on their last modification time.
+When the cache size exceeds the limit, SeaDrive will automatically free up space based on files' last modification time.
+Older files will be cleaned up first.
 This process continues until the cache size is reduced to below 70% of the specified limit.

 ![seadrive-mac-cache-management](imgs/seadrive-mac-cache-management.png)